Delicious Side Dish: Braised Leeks

 • 2 Tbsp olive oil

-• 1 cup chicken stock (can substitute veggie stock or wine)
+• 1 cup chicken stock (or substitute with vegetable stock or wine)

 • 1 cup breadcrumbs